core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 ## Client processing

-A client may use the option instead of the Uri-Path option if there is a suitable value that can express the requested path.
+A client can use the option instead of the Uri-Path option if there is a suitable value that can express the requested path.

 The option SHOULD only be sent when it is known that the server has support for the concrete value.
 This knowledge is typically not learned, but follows from other specifications mandating support for it.